mikeade3000/Adelani-Vouchers/README_SETUP.md

 ## Supabase configuration
 This build has the Supabase URL + anon key embedded in `index.html`.
 Users will not see any configuration panel.

+## Bank reconciliation exports (Finance/Chairman)
+Finance and Chairman panels include CSV export and ZIP download (voucher files + manifest.csv), for all users or per user.

+## Live updates
+This build uses Supabase Realtime plus a 25s auto-refresh fallback; manual refresh should not be necessary.